Zbigniew Bzymek

 Zbigniew Wojciech Bzymek (born January 21, 1976) is a Polish-American filmmaker, video artist, and theatre director.
-His feature film Utopians (2011) premiered at the Berlin International Film Festival, and his short Nagle na zawsze (2008) won the Grand Prix at the Festival International des Écoles de Cinéma Henri Langlois.
+His feature film Utopians (2011) premiered at the Berlin International Film Festival, and his short Nagle na zawsze (2008) won the Grand Prix at the Rencontres Internationales Henri Langlois.
 He has collaborated extensively with Krystian Lupa and Elizabeth LeCompte of The Wooster Group, where he served as resident filmmaker and contributed to projects including the Dailies video series.
 In addition to film and theatre, he has directed music videos for leading artists such as Brodka and Mary Komasa, and published writing in BOMB Magazine and other outlets.

 Background

 Bzymek was born in Warsaw to Danuta Jaworska-Bzymek, a plastic surgeon trained in Warsaw and at Yale who practiced in Poland and the United States, and Zbigniew Marian Bzymek (1935-2023), a professor of mechanical engineering at the University of Connecticut known for his early work in computer graphics, CAD/CAM systems, and artificial intelligence applications.
 Bzymek grew up in Sweden and Connecticut.
 He graduated *cum laude* from Bowdoin College with a BA in English and Russian, and later received an MFA in Film and Television Directing from the Polish National Film School in Łódź.